If you cannot find the answer to your question on our website or in these FAQs, then please contact us.

 I am unable to take the exam.
 What should I do?

-We are aware that students may face a number of issues including illness, isolation or lack of access to IT that could prevent them from taking the online assessment.
+We are aware that students may face issues, which may include illness or lack of access to IT that could prevent them from taking the online assessment.
 Please contact exams@brookes.ac.uk if you have any issues in the first instance and we will try to find a solution.
+In the case of poor IT provision, it may be best to sit the exam on campus in one of the libraries.
 Illness on the day should use self certification and exceptional circumstances.

 I have another question not answered here.